lukejkelly/CoupledPhylogenetics/analyses/README.md

 Steps to analyse output from coupled MCMC experiments.
 The primary script for  analysing output is `coupling-plots.R`, ignore any lines which are commented out.
 Many of the others scripts are for checking things and are not needed to plot the output of an experiment

 This code uses a modified version of the `RWTY` `R` package to compute ASDSF on disjoint sliding windows samples, steps to install it are below.
-(Alternatively, `RWTY` can be installed from `CRAN` and will produce cumulative ASDSF estimates instead.)
+(Alternatively, `RWTY` can be installed from `CRAN` and will produce cumulative ASDSF estimates instead --- see instructions below.)

 ## Description
 Start `R` in the directory of a completed experiment --- for example, `CoupledPhylogenetics/20210831` --- and run the code in `coupling-plots.R` which will